History of Tom Thibodeau in Timeline

 On May 13, 2013, Tom Thibodeau was fined $35,000 for defending his players while commenting on the seemingly inadequate foul calls by the referees during the Eastern Conference semifinals against the Miami Heat.

-June 10, 2013: Assistant Coach for the United States men's national basketball team
+June 10, 2013: Assistant Coach for US National Team

 On June 10, 2013, Tom Thibodeau was named an assistant coach for the 2013-16 United States men's national basketball team.

-2013: Assistant Coach for USA Basketball Team
+2013: Assistant Coach for US Men's National Team

-In 2013, Tom Thibodeau began serving as an assistant coach for the United States men's national basketball team.
+In 2013, Tom Thibodeau began serving as an assistant coach for the United States men's national team.

 2014: FIBA World Cup Gold Medal